Bolton analysis

 Bolton Analysis is a tooth analysis developed by Wayne A. Bolton to determine the discrepancy between size of maxillary and mandibular teeth.
 This analysis helps to determine the optimum interarch relationship.
 This analysis measures the Mesio-distal width of each tooth and is divided into two analyses.

 History

 Wayne A Bolton presented this analysis in the year 1958.
 In 1962, he published another paper which talked about clinical applications of using Bolton Analysis in Orthodontics.
-He graduated from Washington University in St. Louis dental school in 1950.
-A boley gauge is usually the instrument of choice to measure the widths of each teeth.
+He graduated from The University Of Washington Dental School in 1950.
+A bole gauge is usually the instrument of choice to measure the widths of each teeth.
 However, in 1995, Shellhart et al. showed during their study that Vernier caliper can also be used as an alternative for Bolton Analysis.
 Many other investigation models have been developed, such as measurement from photocopies and traveling microscope but the studies have produced no results.

 Recently, digital calipers from companies such as OrthoCad, are being used to measure the mesiodistal widths of the teeth.